aquametalabs/django-snailtracker/README.md

 Registering models to be tracked by Snailtracker is a lot like registering models to be used in the Django Admin.
-Start by creating a `snailtracker.py` files in each app where you have models that you want to track.
+Start by creating a `snailtracker.py` file in each app where you have models that you want to track.

 The `snailtracker.py` file for a blog app would look like this: